dominickolbe/dominickolbe/README.md

 This project is created and tested with the following setup:

-- macOS Ventura Version 13.1
+- macOS Ventura Version 13.1 (Apple M2)
 - node v18.13.0
 - npm v9.3.1
 - yarn v1.22.19